MaximilianStammnitz/Indelwald/README.md

 ![example](/Images/COSMIC_ID1.png)

 Disclaimer #1: We have shamelessly stolen the color scheme from Erik Bergstroms original [SigProfiler plotting python code](https://github.com/AlexandrovLab/SigProfilerPlotting/blob/master/sigProfilerPlotting/sigProfilerPlotting.py).
-The rest of this code was written from scratch.
+The rest was written from scratch.

 Disclaimer #2: The script and its associated results are yet unpublished.
 I won't cover your insurance for the outputs, but am of course very happy to provide support and would be delighted to have your feedback; please feel free to get in touch directly via maxrupsta@gmail.com